mikyll/mikyll/README.md

 - 🍟 Favourite foods: ❣ cannelloni & 🍣 sushi

 ### ⚡ Fun facts
-- 🌲 I'm allergic to like 20 species of plants and tree
+- 🌲 I'm allergic to like 20 species of plants and trees
 - 🌙 I can focus much better during night time
 - 🤔 I've got a tattoo of something I really like, guess it!